Applyra

 One paid tier.
 No annual lock-in.
 No "but only 2,000 keywords until you upgrade."
 That's it.

-The practical impact: a developer tracking 600 keywords on Asolytics is paying $59/month, the Start plan.
+The practical impact: a developer tracking 600 keywords on Asolytics is paying $49/month on annual billing, the Start plan.
 The same workload on Applyra is $9.99/month.
-Over a year that's roughly $590 versus $120, with $470 left over for icon redesigns, paid screenshots, or just runway.
+Over a year that's $588 versus $119.88, with roughly $470 left over for icon redesigns, paid screenshots, or just runway.

 Where Asolytics And Applyra Look Similar